Richmond Kickers: USL League One era and new ownership (2019–present)

 After two losing seasons in the second-division USL Championship, the Kickers announced that they were self-relegating and becoming inaugural members of the new third division league, USL League One.
 In addition to joining a new league, the Kickers announced that 22 Holdings, LLC, an organization consisting of former Davidson College soccer players and led by former Kickers player Rob Ukrop, had acquired a controlling interest in the team.
 The former majority owners, the Richmond Kickers Youth Soccer Club, would continue holding a minority interest in the team and operating as the team's youth organization.

 Colors and badge

 The Kickers' primary colors are red and white, having been so since the beginning of the 2001 season.
 Their kits are manufactured by Adidas, as they have been since at least 2009.
 In March 2012, the Kickers revealed a new logo designed by branding firm yogg llc to celebrate 20 years since their inception.
 Along with the new crest, the club also announced they would be using a third uniform with the colors from their first season in 1993, green and blue.
 They also have a black kit they have used during the 2013 season.

 For the 2022 season, the club released "legacy kits" for the season which included the club's original green color in the home kits.
 The club used the original 1993 logo in the kits.

+In January 2025, the club released their third logo, featuring an interlocking R and K, as well as alternative logos featuring a kangaroo.